dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/02-Nov-2023/microsoft-fabric-support-rn.md

 Public Preview is now available in dbt Cloud for Microsoft Fabric!

-To learn more, check out the [Quickstart for dbt Cloud and Microsoft Fabric](/guides/microsoft-fabric?step=1) to learn more.
+To learn more, check out the [Quickstart for dbt Cloud and Microsoft Fabric](/guides/microsoft-fabric?step=1).
 The guide walks you through:

 - Loading the Jaffle Shop sample data (provided by dbt Labs) into your Microsoft Fabric warehouse.
 - Connecting dbt Cloud to Microsoft Fabric.